International Theatre School of Rome

 Open Air Theater.
 The theatrical representation is enriched with new languages: moving scenography, video projections and

 abstractions.
-The different techniques and modes of expression give life to a visual language of strong impact, able to dialogue
+The different techniques and modes of expression give life to a visual language of b impact, able to dialogue

 with all ages people, ethnic groups and cultures and reaching a international public.
 The shows include the combined use of machinery,